Christopher Del Rosario Christopher Del Rosario

 Read More

-Don't Be like me and get lost in the process by Christopher Del Rosario
+Don't Be like me and get lost in the process

 Let me first of apologize for the late blog post.
 I really tried to get one in before mid week.
 That was a lie.
 I completely forgot about writing one to be honest.
 I've been a little preoccupied with working with some new gear and workflow.
 I had to recent additions to my photography.
 One is in the form of a Leica M6.
 I traded one of my last fuji cameras for it and have been shooting with it pretty much non stop since it arrived.
 I have about 12 rolls so far that are undeveloped.
 The other is a new Epson v850.
 I used to have a Pakon scanner which was an amazing device.
 Unfortunately it only scanned 35mm.
 So i sold that and picked up an epson for a really good price on eBay!
 Down side to the epson is it's a little bit slower at scanning and a little more involved, but thats okay since i can scan medium format, 4x5, and even 8x10 if i own a large format camera.